vaginessa/Debian-OSINT-VM/README.md

 search by image, ressurrect pages, web archives, copy selected links, onetab, stream detector, joplin webclipper, foxyproxy, adguard, javascript toggle on and off, ghunt companion, download all images, keepassxc

-chrome store extensions:
+chrome web store extensions:

-InVID WeVerify
+InVID WeVerify, ublock origin, adguard, downthemall, fireshot, singleFile, onetab, reveye reverse search, web archives

+the chrome web store has a lot of useful AI web extensions, and other extensions that can aid in your research.

 If you have read OSINT Techniques by Matthew Bazzell I would